pmoschos/PythonScripts/04.calculator_gui/README.md

 ## 📷 Calculator Screenshot
 ![image](https://github.com/pmoschos/PythonScripts/assets/133533759/711f6b8a-43fb-4e41-ae09-f66b8929def2)

+## 📢 Stay Updated

+Be sure to ⭐ this repository to stay updated with new examples and enhancements!

-## 📜 License Information
+## 📄 License
-🔐 This project is licensed under the MIT License - see the LICENSE.md file for details.
+🔐 This project is protected under the [MIT License](https://mit-license.org/).

+## Contact 📧
+Panagiotis Moschos - pan.moschos86@gmail.com

 🔗 *Note: This is a Python script and requires a Python interpreter to run.*

 ---
 <h1 align=center>Happy Coding 👨‍💻 </h1>

 <p align="center">